-- Arrive on time and line up outside with necessary equipment, planners and wearing correct uniform. - Ensure all coats and other items of outdoor clothing are removed when entering the school (excluding the View and Café). - Students sit according to the teacher's seating plan. - Students to wear lanyards at all times - Listen to the teacher's instructions and follow them the first time they are given. - Be respectful to everyone in the class. - Do not drink, eat, or chew in class (you may drink water if given permission). - Keep hands, feet, and negative comments to yourself. - Speak in English unless told to do otherwise.
+- Arrive on time and line up outside with necessary equipment, and wearing correct uniform. - Spring, Summer / warmer periods to be determined by SLT: Ensure all coats and other items of outdoor clothing are removed when entering the school during the warmer periods. - Ensure all coats and other items of outdoor clothing are removed when entering learning spaces such as classrooms, theatre, studio and library all year round. - Students sit according to the teacher's seating plan. - KS5 students to wear lanyards at all times - Listen to the teacher's instructions and follow them the first time they are given. - Be respectful to everyone in the class. - Do not drink or eat in class - Keep hands, feet, and negative comments to yourself. - Speak in English unless told to do otherwise.